JonathanTippy/RationalRange/README.md

 - If an integer can be represented, it can be perfectly divided by any other integer that can be represented.
 - If an operation yields a value whose upper bound and lower bound are the same, the result is exactly correct.

-Because of the distribution of precision, this number system is ideal for, for example, in a graphing calculator, cases of scrolling for up to 30 seconds either in or out from zero.
 It should also be able to handle the dreaded 0.1 + 0.2 very easily (no decimals in the from string constructor yet though)